-It’s so obvious that pets are less active during cold weather but some pets love to play in the snow!
-If your pet is a snow lover, then leave your pet outdoors for some time during afternoons (because pets need good bright sunshine).
+It’s so apparent that pets are less active during cold weather, but some love to play in the snow!
+If your pet is a snow lover, leave your pet outdoors for some time during afternoons (because pets need good bright sunshine).
 If your pet loves to stay indoors, be creative in making the dog active.
 Include tricky/funny games that keep them engaged and sharp.
-Especially the puppies and the senior dogs need more attention.
+Especially the puppies and the senior dogs especially need more attention.

 Related Blog: Ways to Stay Healthy with your Dog

 Especially if you have a senior dog or she/he has arthritis.
 Include food supplements in their daily diet and make sure they get minimum exercise to get rid of stiff joints.
 Glucosamine and chondroitin are very good for joint health, and so are the omega fatty acids.
 Choose foods rich in these or include supplements while you give treats to the pet.